 As the earth faces greater pressures due to climate change,

 fostering sustainable practices that support ecosystems able to withstand these changes is increasingly crucial.
 Reducing our reliance on petrochemicals and transitioning to more environmentally-friendly replacements is a key effort in this mission.
 At BTI, researchers are working on solutions that will help us do just that.

-For example, David Stern’s work focuses on combining genetics, biochemistry, and an engineering method called microfluidics, to create algal species that can efficiently produce useful hydrocarbons.
+For example, David Stern’s work focuses on combining genetics, biochemistry and a research tool called microfluidics to create algal species that can efficiently produce useful hydrocarbons.
 These hydrocarbons can be used as sources of biofuels or specialty oils such as lubricants, substituting as a source for nonrenewable petrochemicals.
-His team implants genes found in an algal species that produces high amounts of unique, easily processed hydrocarbons, but is difficult to grow, into other species better adapted to commercial pipelines.
+His team implants genes found in an algal species that produces high amounts of unique, easily processed hydrocarbons into other species that are better adapted to commercial pipelines.